-20 Oct Everything CTR: The value of using this handy metric in marketing campaigns
+20 Oct Everything CTR: The value of

 Click-through rate (CTR) can be measured for most digital marketing channels; however, it is most typically used to track PPC, SEO, paid social, and email campaigns.
 Since the common goal of all these efforts is to send a person to a certain webpage, CTR works best for them.

 Suppose you have a PPC campaign running.
 You can easily track how many users saw your ad and how many clicked on it.
 The CTR measure is useful in this case since it allows you to see how well your ad is performing.

 However, it’s important to remember that your CTR is not a one-dimensional metric that can be measured in isolation.
 Other indicators of importance include conversion rate and bounce rate.